Logarithmic Corrections to Thermodynamics of Accelerating Black Holes

-We finally discuss the low temperature quantum corrections to the accelerating Kerr-Newmann black hole in section \ref{sec4}.
-Its near horizon extremal geometry shares a similar structure to the accelerating Kerr case, which is a warped and twist product of AdS$_2$ and S$^2$.
+We finally discuss the low-temperature quantum corrections to the accelerating Kerr-Newmann black hole in Sec. \ref{sec4}.
+Its near horizon extremal geometry shares a similar structure to the accelerating Kerr case, which is a warped and twisted product of AdS$_2$ and S$^2$.
 This determines that the gravitational zero modes are purely tensor type.
 The path integral of the gravitational tensor modes therefore contributes a $(3/2)\log T$ term correction to the black hole entropy at low temperature.
-Since this is a charged black hole, the gauge field contains also the photon zero modes, whose path integral leads to a $(1/2)\log T$ term correction in the low temperature expansion of the entropy.
+Since this is a charged black hole, the gauge field contains also the photon zero modes, whose path integral leads to a $(1/2)\log T$ term correction in the low-temperature expansion of the entropy.
 So the total contribution from the zero modes to the black hole entropy in the accelerating Kerr-Newmann case at low temperature is $2\log T$.

 It seems that the $\log T$ corrections to the entropy of near extremal black holes in Einstein gravity are universal with coefficients depending on the class of the zero modes.
 For each gravitational zero modes of tensor type, the integer $n$ which labels the infinite tower of the zero modes satisfies $|n|\geq2$, and the coefficient of the corresponding logarithmic correction term is $3/2$.
 For each gravitational zero modes of vector type, the integer $n$ satisfies $|n|\geq1$, and the coefficient of the corresponding logarithmic term is $1/2$.
 For the zero modes from gauge field, the infinite tower is also labeled by integers $|n|\geq1$, hence the corresponding coefficient is also $1/2$.
 For rotating black holes there is no gravitational vector modes.